Growing Dome Gardening Advice

 Continue reading »

-Managing Summer Temperatures in your Growing Dome Greenhouse
+Managing Summer Temperatures in Your Growing Dome Greenhouse

 In spring, early high temperatures are a huge benefit--especially in our mountain location with a short growing season.
 But as spring turns into summer, the increasing heat in the dome can turn our sanctuary into an oven unless it’s managed correctly.
 Over the years, we’ve learned how to adapt our growing practices, our plant choices, and even our plant locations to make the most of summer heat and provide much-needed shade for the water tank.